Royal Cache DB320 shabti types and shabti boxes

 Glenn Janes who made it possible for me to wrap up my project.
 He shared materials with me that enabled me to verify earlier research and fill in gaps

-Andreas von dem Berge who has provided professional 3D films of many shabtis with special provenance or historical context, including many from the Royal Cache and Bab el Gasus
+Andreas von dem Berge (sadly, passed away in 2024) who has provided professional 3D films of many shabtis with special provenance or historical context, including many from the Royal Cache and Bab el Gasus

 Thank you all!